 Well, no. To elaborate a little more on the pros of working somewhere other than a startup in Athens, depending on your skill set and experience, you may find that there are better opportunities in terms of remuneration, career advancement and all the things attached to that.
-And, working in startups or an accelerator in alternative destinations such as Silicon Valley, London, Berlin, etc also have the attraction of great cultural experiences, attractive lifestyles and very good and well-organised civil services.
+And, working in startups or an accelerator — or a Venture Builder — in alternative destinations such as Silicon Valley, London, Berlin, etc also have the attraction of great cultural experiences, attractive lifestyles and very good and well-organized civil services.
 There’s also next-level networking opportunities.
 Hence, perhaps you will not have to work as hard to expand your network of contacts.

 So there you go.
 The conundrum of why you should work at a startup in Athens or not, just got slightly more complex.

 Let’s say you have already decided that you want to work at a startup.
 If you’re in the early stages of your career, we wouldn’t recommend it more.
 Just read this interns account of life at a startup.
-Or this one about doing an internship at a startup accelerator
+Or this one about doing an internship at a Venture Builder.

 But remember, startups are by no means only for newbies to cut their teeth.
 On the contrary, they are a hotbed for some of the world’s most experienced and talented professionals.
 Whether you are a software developer, UX specialist, marketer or business development wizard, a startup can be a perfect place to utilize and enhance your skills; and further your career.